kjuy86t/Blog-Website/src/pages/bungus bot/index.md

             <img src="https://discordbots.org/api/widget/185124264091844608.svg" alt="Bungus Chungus" />
         </a>

-If you don't already know Bungus Chungus is a multi-purpose discord bot I've been programming since 2016.
+If you don't already know Bungus Chungus is a multi-purpose discord bot that I've been working on since 2016.
 It has many features that include: